codurance/site/_posts/2016-05-31-unit-vs-integration-akka-testing.md

 As you can see `TestFSMRef` wraps the actor that we want to test and exposes its internal state.
 That wrapper has other useful methods like setting state programatically or manipulating FSM timers.

 I want to share something that confused me a little the first time, but it's important to understand.
-We need to recall that unit testing in Akka means using one single thread in order to achieve deterministic order of events. `TestActorRef` uses `CallingThreadDispatcher` by default.
+We need to recall that unit testing in Akka means using one single thread in order to achieve a deterministic order of events. `TestActorRef` uses `CallingThreadDispatcher` by default.
 This dispatcher *runs invocations on the current thread only* so we could do an unit test that checks the returned value of an actor with this style.

 ```scala
 class EchoActor extends Actor {